 Example of Strafe gear to layer for varied conditions

-What’s the most important piece of advice you can give someone on how to dress who has never been skiing?
+What’s the most crucial advice you can offer someone who has never been skiing on how to dress appropriately?

 100% LAYERING.
 Most new skiers and riders have not tried proper layering systems.
 Being new to the sport, you may not know if you ride cold or hot and how often the temperature fluctuates throughout the day.
 Having a few layers that work together can be a game changer to ensure your outerwear system can perform and keep you comfortable.